Senate Bill Report H.R. 3684

 Title: Infrastructure Investment and Jobs Act

-Brief Description: A $1.2 trillion law passed by congress to rebuild and modernize U.S. infrastructure to try boost the economy and create jobs.
+Brief Description: A $1.2 trillion law passed by Congress to rebuild and modernize U.S. infrastructure in an effort to boost the economy and create jobs.

 Rob Portman (R–OH)